 You are entitled to see a copy of the information that we have collected from you and that we maintain.
 If you wish to do this, please email us at email@example.com and insert “access request” as the subject heading.
-We may charge a small fee to meet our costs in providing you with these details.

 We will only perform the activities outlined above to the extent that such activities will not compromise privacy, security or any other legal interests.